 3. Comparison of Transport Alternatives

-The outcomes of the many existing and proposed transport options were modeled and evaluated against the objectives as shown in the chart.
+The outcomes of the many existing and proposed transport options were modeled for Melbourne and evaluated against the objectives as shown in the chart.
 The chart reveals that performance for many transport options is going backwards, despite substantial programs of improvements over the years.
 Ticks are going forward and crosses are going backwards.
 The description and evaluation of nine transport options is presented in Section 3.

 4. Warrants for Aerial Podcars